 RITA - Development

 Up to now, the height control of hall floors according to DIN 18202:2019 is carried out by leveling a previously tachymetrically marked grid (1m x 1m).
-The result of our ZIM project "Development of a mobile robot for height control of floors" should be a rather-autonomous robot that performs the task in less than 5% of the usual necessary time (6 s/point incl. travel time) with significantly reduced manpower.
+The result of our ZIM project "Development of a mobile robot for height control of floors" should be a rather-autonomous robot that performs the task in less than 20% of the usually necessary time (10 s/point incl. travel time) with significantly reduced manpower.
 A further time saving by factor of 4 results compared to leveling.

-As a preliminary study of the project, rather-autonomous robot (RITA, Robot with Integrated Tacheometer steering for different Applications) was developed as a prototype with the aim of approaching points without maneuvering in order to enable line-shaped markings in the future.
+As a preliminary study of the project, a rather-autonomous robot (RITA, Robot with Integrated Tacheometer steering for different Applications) was developed as a functional model with the aim of approaching points without maneuvering in order to enable line-shaped markings in the future.
 In the first phase, the robot carries a triangulation sensor to determine the distance between its polar (tacheometric) reflector and the ground.
-Development specification is:
+Development requirements are: